 Daily Mass: Monday at 6:30pm and Tuesday-Thursday at 9:00am

 Please be aware of our new protocols and procedures.
 We appreciate your understanding, flexibility, and cooperation as we move forward.

 The dispensation of the obligation to attend Mass continues, and those who are elderly, or at-risk, and those who fear being infected, are encouraged to stay home.

 Some things to be aware of:

--Try to arrive around 15 minutes early to allow time for our new seating process.
+-Try to arrive around 15 minutes early

 -If you normally give online, or if you do not bring your offertory envelope, please bring a slip of paper with your name and phone number on it to place in the collection basket.
 An attendance record is being kept to assist with contact tracing if necessary.